401k Non Discrimination Testing: Everything You Need to Know

 The best method for testing whether your plan is top heavy is to group together all of your key employees and tabulate the total balance of their accounts.
 If this is greater than 60 percent of the entire plan balance, then you're top-heavy.

 It's recommended that all testing be done annually before the 401(k) administrator checks the accounts.
 Given the severe consequences of discriminatory packages, however, companies should engage in regular, proactive tracking and monitoring of percentages grouped by employee classification.

 Consequences of Discrimination

 If your plan fails testing, you have until the end of the current plan year to bring it into retroactive compliance.
 This can be done by extending coverage to NHCEs or modifying the plan in other ways.
 If you fail to do so, your HCEs will have to report vested accrued benefits as income for tax purposes.
 Simple 401(k) plans aren't subject to ACP or ADP testing because they make mandatory vested deposits, but they may still be subject to testing related to the plan's top-heaviness.
 The end goal is to ensure company owners and HCEs aren't unfairly benefiting from their own plans at the expense of NHCEs.

 If you need help with 401(k) non-discrimination testing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.